filecoin-project/filecoin-docs/docs/store/README.md

 # Store data on Filecoin

-Storing data on Filecoin lets users harness the power of a distributed network and an open market served by thousands of different storage providers or miners.
+Storing data on Filecoin lets users harness the power of a distributed network and an open market served by thousands of different storage providers.

 :::tip Looking for Lotus?
 Lotus documentation has moved to [lotus.filecoin.io](https://lotus.filecoin.io)